Burbn was a foursquare knock-off. A location-based app that let you check-in to places, earn points for hanging out, and post pictures.

-Why Small Gains Are The Key To Growth
+Reducing Churn in Small Ways Is The Key To Growth

 A great retention rate is the sum of all the small gains you can make.
 You’re not going to get a 50% decrease in churn in one fell swoop, but you will find small changes you can make all over your product, service and company that will each reduce your churn.
 This won’t reduce churn overnight, but it will chip away at your churn rate and slowly help build your company towards growth.

 Here’s what 3 retention curves look like — one with a continuous 5% monthly churn, one where that churn rate is reduced by 1% every week, and one where its reduced by 2% each week: